 The terrace flourishes and transforms throughout the day and the seasons.
-The huge teapot by the artist Joana Vasconcelos adds an additional touch of magic to the site.
 Benches surround the pond in the middle of the garden.
 Deep within it, you can see the water moving in the spa swimming pool below.

 Club Vinales, a private enclave for cigar aficionados